Datavisualiatie-UGent/project-dv24-7/docs/power_tougness_mana.md

 ---
 # Power, Toughness, Mana Cost and Color
 <div>
 Power, toughness, mana cost and color are all linked.
 Some colors might be more attack focused, or defensive while others are more balanced.
 Obviously more powerful cards cost more mana to bring into the game.
 The same holds for cards with a higher toughness.
-Finally, we woul expect cards with higher power or toughness to also be rarer.
+Finally, we would expect cards with higher power or toughness to also be rarer.
 We explore these things further on this page.
 </div>
 <br>